michaeljfriedman/economy-simulator/README.md

   them, and pay their employees 1 month's income.
 If they don't have enough money to cover payroll, they pick a random person to lay off until they do.
 If they run out of employees, they go out of business (removed from the economy).
-  People pick a new spending rate for the next month.
+  People pick a new spending rate for the next month, and receive stimulus grants and/or unemployment benefits if applicable.

 ## Running a simulation